-NRCS is a technical service agency within the USDA.
+The Natural Resources Conservation Service (NRCS) is a technical service agency within the United States Department of Agriculture (USDA).
 NRCS combines the authorities formerly assigned to the Soil Conservation Service (SCS) and additional programs that provide financial assistance for natural resource conservation on private lands.
 SCS was established in 1935 to carry out a continuing program of soil and water conservation in partnership with local conservation districts.
 In 1994, the Secretary of Agriculture reorganized SCS by establishing NRCS and broadened its responsibilities, using the authority provided in the Department of Agriculture Reorganization Act of 1994, Public Law (P.L.)
 103-354 (7 U.S.C.
 6962).

 NRCS operates under the guidance of the USDA Under Secretary for Farm Production and Conservation.
 The NRCS mission is carried out across four regions (Northeast, Southeast, West, and Central) covering all 50 states, the Caribbean Area (Puerto Rico), the Pacific Islands Area, as well as three National Technology Support Centers (NTSCs), and the National NRCS Centers.
 The NTSCs are in the eastern, central, and western areas of the Nation.
 NTSCs acquire and/or develop new science and technology to provide cutting-edge technological support and direct assistance, and to transfer technologies to the states, the Pacific Islands Area, and the Caribbean Area.
 NTSCs also develop and maintain national technical standards and other technological procedures and references.
 Technological guidance and direction are also provided through the National NRCS Centers, including the National Design, Construction, and Soil Mechanics Center; National Soil Survey Center; National Water and Climate Center; Information Technology Center; National Water Management Center; National Employee Development Center; National Geospatial Center of Excellence; and the National Agroforestry Center.
 Centers are co-located with other NRCS field offices whenever possible.

+Over 10,500 employees work across the nation where NRCS operates or conducts mission-related activities.
 NRCS is a line and staff organization.
 The line of authority begins with the Acting Chief and extends down through the Associate Chief, Regional Conservationists (Northeast, Southeast, Central, and West), Deputy Chiefs, Division Directors, State Conservationists, and Assistant State Conservationists.
 Line Officers are responsible for direct assistance to the public.
 Staff positions provide specialized technical or administrative assistance to Line Officers.